2026 Guide to the TSA PreCheck Renewal Process

 Edited by Daniel Zeevi

-How to renew My TSA PreCheck
+How to renew your TSA PreCheck

 If your PreCheck member expiration date is coming up, the following steps will help you navigate the TSA PreCheck renewal process with ease.